Enjoy 20% MORE Caviar FREE with Code: 20MORE

 How to cook wagyu perfectly every time

-Wagyu is a highly sought-after beef from select regions of Japan, featuring complex threads of fat layered within the muscle tissue of your favorite cuts.
+Wagyu is a highly sought-after beef from select regions of Japan.
+Wagyu steaks are notable for their complex threads of fat layered within the muscle tissue of your favorite cuts.

-Just one look at Wagyu, and you know it's special just wait until you taste it!
-"Melt-in-your-mouth" is an understatement, and unique, rich flavors shine through as well.
+Just one look at Wagyu, and you know it's special.
+However, it’s the rich, buttery flavor profile and tender texture that make this luxury protein incomparable.
 No wonder this beef has been compared to caviar for its luxurious texture and high price tag.

 1. Select the Best Wagyu Beef